Aliases for CD96 Gene

 GeneCards Summary for CD96 Gene

 CD96 (CD96 Molecule) is a Protein Coding gene.
-Diseases associated with CD96 include c syndrome.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
+Diseases associated with CD96 include c syndrome and second-degree atrioventricular block.
+Among its related pathways are Immune System and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.

 UniProtKB/Swiss-Prot for CD96 Gene